 Ramdev Jayanti: The day is celebrated to commemorate the birth of Baba Ramdev, a Rajasthani king who ruled over Pokhran in the 14th century.
 Considered to be an incarnation of Lord Krishna, it is believed that he possessed spiritual powers.
 On the day, temples built for him are decorated.
 People prepare special meals as well as offer toy wooden horses with new clothes in the temples.
 Ramdev Jayanti is celebrated on the second day of Shukla Paksha in the Hindu month of Bhadrapada.

 Ashura: It is the tenth day of Muharram.
-It commemorates the death of the grandson of Islamic prophet Muhammad as well as marks the climax of the Remembrance of Muharram.
+It commemorates the death of the grandson of the Islamic prophet Muhammad as well as marks the climax of the Remembrance of Muharram.
 For Shia Muslims, Ashura is not a festival but a sad event.
-It is period of grief and mourning.
+It is a period of grief and mourning.
 People assemble at mosques to lament and grieve the martyrdom of Husayn.
 It is believed that taking part in Ashura washes away one’s sins.

-Thiruvonam: The tenth and the final day of the Onam festival is known as Thiruvonam.
-The day is important for Malayali community as it is believed that Lord Mahabali comes to visit his people.
+Thiruvonam: The tenth and final day of the Onam festival is known as Thiruvonam.
+The day is important for the Malayali community as it is believed that Lord Mahabali comes to visit his people.
 Special prayers are performed on the day to seek divine blessings and a grand feast called ‘Onasadya’ is arranged.
 The feast which mainly consists of 9 courses is an indispensable part of Thiruvonam as it reflects the spirit of the season.